DonovanChan/FileMaker/README.rst

 Installing From Source
 ----------------------

 If you're storing the package as a directory as in this example, it `must`_ be stored in the *Packages* directory under the `data directory`_.
+Note, this is *not* the directory Sublime Text opens when you select *Sublime Text > Preferences > Browse Packages...*!
 Here's an example on macOS:

-Support for `Package Control`_ coming soon!

 .. _must: http://docs.sublimetext.info/en/latest/extensibility/packages.html#package-locations-and-abbreviations
 .. _data directory: http://docs.sublimetext.info/en/latest/basic_concepts.html#the-data-directory